Deborah needs a reliable income for life

 At any time, Deborah’s investment account balance is equal to her original investment plus net investment returns, less income payments.

-In some years, Deborah’s investment returns may be more than her income payments.
+In some years, Deborah’s investment returns may be more than her Regular Income.
 When this happens, the difference is credited to her account and her income may rise proportionately.

-However, in other years, Deborah’s investment returns may be less than her income payments.
+However, in other years, Deborah’s investment returns may be less than her Regular Income payments.
 When this happens, she draws down some capital to make up the difference.
-Her income payments remain unchanged.
+Her Regular Income remains unchanged.

-The table indicates how Deborah’s account balance* and income payments could look over time.
+The table indicates how Deborah’s account balance* and Regular Income could look over time.

 What if Deborah’s hip becomes a serious problem when she’s 80?